hackerspace/supy-mwrc/README.rst

 * Only one wiki instance can be watched.
 I was too lazy to properly implement possibility of M channels watching N wikis.

-* The bot does not remember timestamp of the last change across plugin reload or bot restart.
-It should be stored on disk.

 LICENSE
 -------